gx9702/iridius/README.md

 # opsi
 Full OPC-UA server based on Milo and public device drivers

+Note: opsi is just a temporary name, no checks have been made to see if it is a copyrighted word or like.
+Assume this name will be changed.

 ## Objectives of this project

 We would like to assemble an OPC-UA server configurable and ready to use in a